Seahawks place starting safety Tedric Thompson on injured reserve

-RENTON — The Seahawks placed starting free safety Tedric Thompson on injured reserve on Wednesday, the third significant injury at the position this month.
+RENTON — The Seahawks placed starting free safety Tedric Thompson on injured reserve on Wednesday, the fourth significant injury at the position this month.

 Thompson has a shoulder injury, the team announced in a news release.